pabqp/silo-client/README.md

 1. Stop every generated client.
 2. Delete generated `silo_client_*.py` files and any copies you distributed.
-3. Remove the virtual environment if no longer needed.
+3. Optionally uninstall the six packages from `requirements.txt` only if no other programs on that Python installation need them.
 4. Remove that client’s data under `~/.silo_client/`, after confirming the exact target.
 5. Revoke/delete Discord bot tokens/applications and remove bots from the server.
 6. Delete encrypted messages/attachments from Discord separately if desired and possible.